 - Aiding or encouraging others to act in a manner prohibited under these guidelines;

 - Verbal comments based on gender, sexual orientation, disability, physical appearance and dress, body size, socioeconomic status, education background, marital status, and personal characteristics protected under the Charter of Rights and Freedoms (race, religion, national origin); inappropriate use of nudity and/or sexual images in public spaces or in presentations; threatening, stalking, and unnecessary touching of any attendee at the event or meeting, including speakers, volunteers, staff, service providers, and guests; unwelcome sexual advances; requests for sexual favours; and harassment intended and communicated in a joking manner.

-No taking photos of a person giving a presentation of any kind without the explicit permission of the presenter.
+The capturing of images, sounds or stream, downloading, or rebroadcasting of technical session (oral or poster) speakers or presentations is strictly prohibited within the CCEC Virtual Events platforms.
+Additionally, taking photos of a person giving a presentation of any kind without the explicit permission of the presenter.

 Share that you will be presenting at the CCEC 2020 on social media and start connecting with other attendees of the conference.
 Posting on social media?
 We encourage you to use the following graphics and hashtag #CCEC2020.